ShuvamKhamrui223/fuana-with-hugo/readme.md

 It follows **Hybrid content management** model to structure the website in a way where reusable content or properties will be stored in data files and translations will be place inside i18n folder of the corresponding language It has multilingual config enabled such that anyone can add more languages and its relevant content for the site.

-Additionally, this project has several high-level components like image, link and many others those can be reused across the entire site.
+Additionally, this project has several high-level components like image and many others those can be reused across the entire site.

 ## Components